-The financial statements of the Company for the year ended 31 December 2018 were authorised for issue in accordance with a resolution of the directors on 06 March 2019.
+The financial statements of the Company for the year ended 31 December 2019 were authorised for issue in accordance with a resolution of the directors on 10 March 2020.
 The Company is a limited company incorporated as a public company on 15 June 1979 and is listed on the Stock Exchange of Mauritius since 1992.
-The registered office is located at c/o Ocorian Corporate Administrators Limited (previoulsy known as Abax Corporate Administrators Ltd), 6th Floor, Tower A, 1 CyberCity, Ebene, Republic of Mauritius.
+The registered office is located at c/o Ocorian Corporate Administrators Limited, 6th Floor, Tower A, 1 CyberCity, Ebene, Republic of Mauritius.